How to Choose the Right Barrel Sauna

 What is the lifespan of a barrel sauna?

-Is a barrel sauna any good?
+Is a barrel sauna good for outdoor use?

 Where to put a barrel sauna?